-The Central Bank of Yemen was established in 1971 and the northern and southern sectors of Yemen were merged in 1990.
+The Central Bank of Yemen was established in 1971, and the northern and southern sectors of Yemen were merged in 1990.
 The Central Bank of Yemen is an independent state institution created by law.
-The aim of the Central Bank of Yemen is to ensure the stability of Yemen's financial systems and strengthen the economy.
-Central Bank of Yemen uses monetary policy tools to control inflation and stabilize exchange rates.
+The Central Bank of Yemen aims to ensure Yemen's financial systems' stability and strengthen the economy.
+The Central Bank of Yemen uses monetary policy tools to control inflation and stabilize exchange rates.

 The Yemen government has made progress in implementing anti-money laundering programs in recent years.
 With the development of anti-money laundering programs in Yemen, it is aimed to ensure compliance with international AML standards.